KIRAMEKI

 Why the Translation Supply Chain Matters

-Translation users might wonder why they need to worry about their supply chain.
+Users of Japanese-to-English translation services might wonder why they need to worry about their supply chain.
 The answer is simple.

 Almost all large Japanese-to-English translation consumers in the US are served by companies that merely purchase the translations and resell them, very rarely adding value themselves.

-If you are in a US law firm, you are almost certainly ordering Japanese-to-English translations from companies that totally lack the ability to translate your documents (or any documents) themselves and often cannot even judge the quality of the translations they purchase for resale to you.
+If you are in a US law firm, you are almost certainly ordering Japanese-to-English translations from companies that totally lack the ability to translate your documents (or any documents) themselves and that often cannot even judge the quality of the translations they purchase for resale to you.
 Even if they feel the need to improve the quality of the translations they purchase for resale, they almost always need to outsource that task as well.
 They are in almost all cases better characterized as brokers than as translation companies, since they lack the basic capabilities to translate and add value and are selling translation as a commodity, something that translation decidedly is not.

 Who Actually Does Translations from Japanese to English?